mike-rogers/NtlmProxy/PACKAGING.md

 ## Update files

-Make sure to update the assembly version and release notes in `NtlmProxy/MikeRogers.NtlmProxy.nuspec`.
+Make sure to update the assembly version, the release notes and version number in `NtlmProxy/MikeRogers.NtlmProxy.nuspec`, and the version number in the README file's example NuGet XML.

 Update the build version number in Appveyor.